bitovi/academy/src/technology-consulting/5-communication.md

 - **Test your explanations:** After explaining a concept, ask a colleague to rephrase what they understood to identify areas needing simplification.
 - **Keep exaggerated language in check:** Avoid hyperboles and phrases that may confuse ESL or diverse audiences.

-Tips and techniques:

-- **Use universal date formats:** Stick to clear, universally understood date formats (e.g., YYYY-MM-DD) to avoid confusion.
-For example, 12/9 could mean September 12 or December 9, so use 2024-12-09 instead.
-- **Use full words over abbreviations:** Avoid using abbreviations like “xscriptions” for “transcriptions” to keep communication clear, especially for ESL colleagues.

-### Clarity

-Clarity is crucial in all business writing.
-It ensures your message is understood the way you intend.
-Use straightforward language and avoid jargon that might not be familiar to everyone.
-Even if you’re communicating with domain experts, it’s important not to assume they have the same background knowledge as you do on the specific topic at hand.

-One useful tip for clarity is to keep your sentences simple and direct.
-Instead of writing, “Due to the unforeseen nature of recent circumstances, the project timeline will be adjusted accordingly,” you can say, “The project timeline has changed because of unexpected issues.”
-This removes ambiguity and helps the reader grasp your point faster.

-**Don’t bury the lede.** Journalists usually write their articles (at least in newspapers) in order of priority.
-They assumed people would read the first paragraph, or maybe the first two or three paragraphs, far more often than the entire article.
-Therefore, they put the most important summary in the first paragraph, then the second most important point in the second paragraph, etc. This is called “not burying the lede.”

-The lede is the summary or the essence of your argument.
-If you “bury” it under mountains of text, it’s unlikely many people will be able to dig it out.

-Tips and techniques:

-- **Organize logically:** Structure your message with a clear introduction, body, and conclusion to guide the reader smoothly.
-- **Simplify complex ideas:** Break down complicated topics into manageable parts using bullet points or numbered lists.
-- **Use clear and simple language:** Choose straightforward words and avoid jargon or acronyms unless the reader is familiar with them.
-- **Be specific and precise:** Provide exact details to prevent confusion or ambiguity.
-- **Enhance readability with formatting:** Use headings, bullet points, short paragraphs, and whitespace; emphasize key points with **bold text** or <mark>highlights</mark>.
-- **Avoid cute misspellings:** Don’t use “cute” misspelled words like “moar” because they take more effort to understand and they’re unprofessional.

 Questions to reflect:

 - What strategies can you employ to simplify complex information without losing essential details?